Hypothyroidism or underactive thyroid can lead to poor iron absorption which is why it’s important to check your iron and ferritin levels.

-There are several varieties of iron medications including ferrous sulphate, ferrous glutamate, and ferrous fumate.6
+There are several varieties of iron medications including ferrous sulphate, ferrous gluconate, and ferrous fumarate.6

 The cheapest form of iron is ferrous sulphate, which can be obtained over the counter, but this needs to be taken in conjunction with food, a good vitamin E supplement since there is evidence that ferrous sulphate depletes this, and magnesium.
 However, this preparation is often poorly tolerated.
 Iron tablets can cause you to be constipated, have stomach pain, heartburn or feel sick.
 They can also make your stools turn black.1

-Ferrous glutamate may cause fewer side effects and is easier on the stomach.
-There is also ferrous fumate but this may not be any better tolerated than ferrous sulphate.6
+Ferrous gluconate may cause fewer side effects and is easier on the stomach.
+There is also ferrous fumarate but this may not be any better tolerated than ferrous sulphate.6

 Your doctor will make the decision on which to prescribe and, if it is not tolerated, he will change to another type of iron medication.